 How much does it cost to send a pallet to Ireland?

-We do not have a service offering in Ireland for private goods.
+Our Ireland pallet delivery service is business to business or business to residential; We do not have a service offering in Ireland for private goods.

 EORI (Economic Operators' Registration and Identification)

-Please prepare ahead of time if you wish to send goods to Ireland.
+It can take up to 3 days for your EORI number to activate, so please prepare ahead of time if you wish to send goods to Ireland.

-Valid UK EORI numbers start with the letters GB and link to the companies VAT registration number.
-Irish EORI numbers start with IE.
+Please note that valid UK EORI numbers start with ‘GB’ and link to the companies’ VAT registration number.

 Sending from a business to a business?